Kogtrey/Prototyping-Activity-CSCI-323/README.md

 - menu popup sidebar -what does it look like
 - fast forward buttons are confusing
 - need a user tutorial

+##User Stories
+1. Johnny 13 year old boy, goal mess with parents credit card information
+    1. sign in under his account
+    2. go to account information
+    3. click on payment info
+    4.  he won’t know that password
+2. Emily 7 wants to her favorite book “Rainbow for Puppies”
+    1. her parent logs her in and hands her tablet
+    2. Clicks book she wants to read based on picture
+    3. clicks read myself button
+    4. reads book pages and continues on to next page
+    5. see’s her progress report
+    6. reads it again
+3. Cindy, parent of Emily, restrict books for children
+    1. login to account
+    2. click on menu
+    3. go to account information
+    4. parental settings
+    5. blocked books
+    6. search for “Rainbows for Puppies”
+    7. click block this book (+)
+4. Teacher, Caroline, teaches Kindergarten, use as tool for her classroom to read a book to her class
+    1. create account
+    2. login to account
+5. Jim, 10 yrs, english as a second language learner, wants to practice english reading, record his reading with microphone and check pronunciation